open-telemetry/semantic-conventions/docs/faas/aws-lambda.md

 *Note: The `xray-lambda` propagator can only `extract` context.
 The `inject` operation MUST be a no-op.*

+To avoid potential issues when extracting with an active span context, the `xray-lambda` propagator SHOULD check if the provided context already has an active span context.
+If found, the propagator SHOULD return the provided context unmodified.

 ## API Gateway

 API Gateway allows a user to trigger a Lambda function in response to HTTP requests.
 It can be configured to be